 Day 11 DENALI NATIONAL PARK

 A free day for independent activities.
 A hike along the many wilderness trails might be good fun.
 Also take advantage of several optional outings, including a wildlife tour to seek out grizzly bears, caribou, moose, and Dall sheep; a raft trip down the Nenana River; or a helicopter ride over the park.
 Your Tour Director will have plenty of other suggestions.

 Relish one last look at the outstanding scenery and wildlife of Denali before traveling south toward Anchorage.
-Stop along the way at the IDITAROD VISITOR CENTER, home of the great dogsled race.
-The motorcoach continues to Anchorage and the Dimond Centre for guests extending their stay in Alaska.
-After arrival in Anchorage, transfer to Seward and board your cruise ship.
+Stop along the way at the Iditarod Headquarters, home of the great dogsled race.
+After arrival in Anchorage, transfer to Whittier and board your cruise ship.
 This remote village is nestled along breathtaking Prince William Sound, home to a stunning array of wildlife, including bald eagles, sea otters and killer whales, so have your camera ready.

 A relaxing day at sea provides time to explore the ship’s many amenities.
 Animal and marine life are abundant in this area and, with a little luck, you may spot a pod of mighty yet graceful killer whales.